-MINDNESS COMMUNICATION SAMPLES:
+MINDFULNESS COMMUNICATION SAMPLES:

 - Researchers say the average attention span for students is 10-15 minutes.
 Did you know you can practice mindfulness by letting go of the need to control your thoughts and emotions?
 Find out more about strengthening your ability to focus with mindfulness! #bemindful - Practicing mindfulness meditation can increase brain matter in the learning and memory area of your brain.
 Learn how you can practice mindfulness to improve your well-being today!
 Mindfulness Resources #positiveminds - Have you taken time for yourself lately?
 Researchers say that practicing mindfulness can increase happiness levels and help with learning and memory.
 Keep a #positivemind and check out these resources on how to be mindful!
-Mindfulness Resources - 83% of schools reported HIGHER GPA's and grades when a mindfulness program was implemented.
-Check out 1N5's mindfulness resources here to find. - 70% of teachers support mindfulness education, but 53% of teachers feel the lack of funding and time are barriers.
+Mindfulness Resources - 83% of schools reported HIGHER GPAs and grades when a mindfulness program was implemented.
+Check out 1N5's mindfulness resources here. - 70% of teachers support mindfulness education, but 53% of teachers feel the lack of funding and time are barriers.
 1N5 has put together resources to help!
-Checkout our mindfulness videos here or our mindfulness toolkit here - Research shows that teaching mindfulness in the classroom reduces behavior problems and aggression among students, as well as, improves their happiness levels and ability to pay attention.
+Check out our mindfulness videos here or our mindfulness toolkit here. - Research shows that teaching mindfulness in the classroom reduces behavior problems and aggression among students, as well as, improves their happiness levels and ability to pay attention.
 (HEARDalliance, 2017).
-Checkout these Mindfulness Resources today! - Listen here to why sleep and self-care are so important from Dr. Sorter, Medical Director of Child and Adolsecent Psychiatry at CCHMC and Nancy Eigel-Miller, Executive Director and Founder of 1N5.
+Check out these Mindfulness Resources today! - Listen here to why sleep and self-care are so important from Dr. Sorter, Medical Director of Child and Adolescent Psychiatry at CCHMC and Nancy Eigel-Miller, Executive Director and Founder of 1N5. - Listen here to licensed counselor Machen Champion talk about the connection between sleep & mental health.

-Research shows that teaching mindfulness in the classroom reduces behavior problems and aggression among students, as well as, improves their happiness levels and ability to pay attention.
+Research shows that teaching mindfulness in the classroom reduces behavior problems and aggression among students, as well as improves their happiness levels and ability to pay attention.
 Use 1N5's 2-4 minute mindfulness videos to set the tone for your classroom!